Why Brown Rice Is Good For Babies

 If you are considering adding brown rice to your baby’s daily diet, choose brands grown in areas with minimal pollution, as some rice types may contain high levels of arsenic.
 Additionally, serve rice to your baby in moderation as part of a balanced diet that includes a variety of other food groups, such as fruits, vegetables, lean proteins, and healthy fats (7).

 Brown rice is one of the healthiest and most considered forms of rice, as it is high in fiber and nutrients.
 It is also less likely to cause any allergic reactions.
-Therefore, brown rice for babies could be good first food.
-To help your baby eat brown rice in the most delectable form, you may try various nutritious dishes from our list–brown rice pudding, casseroles, porridge, cereal, and khichdi.
+Brown rice cereal for babies can be considered as one of the first foods.
+You may try various other nutritious dishes from our list–brown rice pudding, casseroles, porridge, cereal, and khichdi.
 Choose only organic brown rice and keep it in a cool, dry place.

 Infographic: Healthy Brown Rice Recipes For Babies